GitHubbubble/ucr-cs100/textbook/tools/SNAP/README.md

 **SNAP** is a tree of bash scripts that gather and present student social networking information.
 SNAP also gathers grade information so we can compare the two. **Social Networking Analysis Program**.

 **What can it do?**
 SNAP hightlights trends bewtween aspects of social networking and accededemic success.
-These are the parameters,

 Even though SNAP is just a young program (does not have many parameters or data), SNAP can provide very interesting/powerful data.
 Maybe I'm a sucker for data, but there's some really fun possibilities!